daily chicken chores

 Health Check

 Aside from daily chores, it’s important to do a quick health check on your chickens.
-Take a few minutes to observe them and make sure they are all behaving normally.
-Any signs of sick chicken or injury should be addressed immediately.
+This is easy to do at feed time.
+While your chickens are eating, look at them all and be sure everyone is behaving normally.

 SLCG Pro Tip: Hold your chickens routinely as you do your daily chores.
-This will help you to feel their condition, which can be hidden by their feathers.
+This will help you to feel their body’s condition, which can be hidden by their feathers.
 It will also acclimate your chickens to your touch, allowing you to administer care more easily if needed.

 Pest and Predator Checks

-The safety of your flock is a top priority, so it’s important to regularly check for signs of pests or predators in the coop and surrounding area.
 Look for broken eggs, nests made in corners, or droppings, not from your chickens.
 If you see any signs of unwanted guests, inspect your coop.
 Ensure all openings are secure and any potential hiding spots for predators are removed.

 READ: How to Keep Predators Out of Your Coop